CMC — Critical Metals and Circularity

 02

-The World Impact Forum convenes the community — on a cost-recovery mandate, renewed each year by member consent:
+The CMC Forum convenes the collective — on a cost-recovery mandate, renewed each year by member consent:

-• Curated forums and working sessions with the operators, buyers, and policymakers who move your sector.
+• Curated working sessions with the operators and buyers who move your sector.

 • The annual member retreat — where strategy is set with members, not announced to them.